TheHashTableSlasher/cosc594_lab1/README.md

 * [`lua`](https://www.lua.org/)
 * [`ps2pdf`](https://www.ghostscript.com/)

 The Hydra machines have `convert`, `lua`, and `ps2pdf` installed, and Dr. Plank has a `jgraph` executable in his home directory.
 A static `ffmpeg` binary for Linux/amd64 is included in this git repository.
+The paths to these executables are specified as variables in the shell script, and may be changed as desired.

 To run, just type the following into a terminal: